lacuna/bifurcan/doc/comparison.md

 ![](../benchmarks/images/sorted_map_intersection.png)
 ![](../benchmarks/images/sorted_map_difference.png)

 Here again we see that canonical structure makes set operations on Bifurcan's `IntMap` significantly faster.
-Other than that, the only real surprise is that Paguro's union operation is much slower than Clojure's, for reasons I can't determine.
+The only real surprise is that Paguro's union operation is much slower than Clojure's, despite an almost identical implementation.

 ## lists

 ![](../benchmarks/images/list_construct.png)

-List construction is fairly consistent across every collection, with the exception of Javaslang's which is significantly slower.
+List construction is fairly consistent across every collection, with the exception of Vavr's which is significantly slower.

 ---